Dynatrace/AWSDevOpsTutorial/README.md

 So - one way to look at the data would be to go back to the DynamoDB table and manually look at the Monspec column. **BUT - THAT IS ALSO BORING AND A MANUAL TASK!!**

 *getBuildValidationResults*: This brings us to this AWS Lambda function which allows us to query build validation information and get it presented in a "nice" HTML page (I have to admit - I am not a Web Frontend Guru - this is the best I could come up with).
-To easier acces this AWS Lambda function, our CloudFormation stack created an API Gateway with a public method.
+To easier access this AWS Lambda function, our CloudFormation stack created an API Gateway with a public method.
 If you go back to your CloudFormation Output you should see one output with the name *DynatraceBuildReportEndpoint*.
 It should say something like this: https://abcdefgh.execute-api.us-west-2.amazonaws.com/v1/BuildValidationResults
 Go ahead and open it - the report gives you a list of metrics and for every build these metrics got evaluated we see the values from our Source System (e.g: Staging), the Comparison System (e.g: Production), the allowed calculated Threshold and whether the current value Violated the threshold!
 ![](./images/buildvalidation_htmlreport1.png)

 Alright.
-So - we now have automated performance data from our Staging Enviornment that gets automatically compared to our Production environment every time we run a build.
+So - we now have automated performance data from our Staging Environment that gets automatically compared to our Production environment every time we run a build.
 We have all this data in DynamoDB and accessible as an HTML report.

 ## 3. More details about Automated Approvals